jjohnson1/gcd-course-project/README.md

   This step involves grouping the composite data set by activity and by subject and computing the average for each variable for all observations in each subject-activity group.
 This dataset is then saved as AverageByActivityBySubject.txt.
+This data set adheres to the pricniples of tidy data by presenting only one variable in each column and showing each observation of these variables (for each subject-activity pair) in a separate row.